Performance: How do I optimize images?

 You will likely need to have a fallback in an older format for the images if you choose to use more modern formats such as WebP.
 This is due to the fact that browser support for this technology is not universal, and so there will be some older browsers that can’t display the image type.

 You can check browser support for these different formats here:

 Offscreen images are images that are outside of the initial view when first loading in the page, such as image content further down the page.
 This content, contained below the ‘fold’ of the initial view, does not need to be downloaded as part of the initial page load since the users won’t be able to see these images.
 If we defer this content to only be downloaded once the user interacts with the page and scrolls further down the page, we can improve load times and responsiveness for our users.

 Depending on which CMS environment you are using, lazy loading offscreen images may be supported by default, or require additional implementation efforts.

-Google's popular Chrome browser also supports lazy loading of images natively as of release 76.
-This means that it's super simple to implement lazy loading images for Chrome users, as it can directly be added in the img tag, as demonstrated below.
-Be wary of legacy browser support though, as this feature is still very much a new phenomena.
+Several of the most popular browsers also support lazy loading of images natively.
+These include the latest versions of Edge, Firefox, Safari, Chrome, Android and Android Chrome.
+This means that it's super simple to implement lazy loading images for users, as it can directly be added in the img tag, as demonstrated below.
+Be wary of legacy browser support though, as this feature is still a relatively new phenomena.
 It would therefore a good idea to use a service like caniuse.com to see whether you would be excluding a significant portion of your users by implementing such a solution natively.

 <img src="image.png" loading="lazy" alt="" width="200" height="200">